-I am the curator of the #SudanSyllabus, an open project on Sudanese social and cultural history.
+I am the curator of the #SudanSyllabus open project, focusing on Sudanese social, cultural, and intellectual history.

 Advisor: Eve Troutt-Powell